despark/igni-core/docs/index.md

 # GDPR Compliance
 ## Restrict Processing
 ### Case covered:
-As a user I want to be able to fully restrict my data from being viewed by CMS users or publicly so that I can protect my information.
+As per [GDPR's Article 18](https://gdpr-info.eu/art-18-gdpr/) users must be provided with the ability to restrict their data from processing by the staff of the service.
+Below you can find how to implement this functionality in your IgniCMS powered web app.
 ### Soluton:
 igniCMS has a global scope called **NotRestricted**, which returns users that are not flagged as restricted(**is_restricted = 0**).
 The **logged in users** can request a restriction by submitting a POST request to `/user/restrict`.
 The igniCMS admin can do the same thing by clicking on the **Restrict processing** button at `/admin/user`.
 **Only the user or the DBA can restore access to the user's data**.
 The **logged in users** can request a restriction removal by submitting a POST request to `/user/free`.